 - If you rotate the screen to the portrait position, the x and y-axis will swap directions of detected vibrations.

 - The frequency with the highest amplitude values throughout the Road Test represents the group of parts on the vehicle responsible for the vibration.
 Ignore vibration frequencies that do not match the rotational speed or multiple orders of the parts on your vehicle,

 - Selecting the “?” in the bottom left of the screen (you may need to scroll down to see it) will cause context-sensitive diagnostic and repair information for that specific type of vibration.

 - When you are satisfied that the NVH app has detected vibrations (glowing red components), press the Stop Recording button on the upper right side of the screen, give the file a name, and select Save.
 If no name is given, the date and time of day will be used instead.
 If Cancel is selected, no data will be saved, and no diagnostic results will be displayed.

 - The screen will darken momentarily while the NVH app analyzes the recorded data.

 - Automatic Diagnostic Results will be displayed next.
 In this example, the vibration is First Order Tire Speed Related.
 Next, select How do I fix this Vibration at the bottom of the page.
-Use the information in the context sensitive help file to determine the cause of the vibration by following the step-by-step procedures contained within.
+Use the information in the context-sensitive help file to determine the cause of the vibration by following the step-by-step procedures contained within.

-- If no vibrations were detected, repeat the Road Test with the iPhone or iPad* in a location closer to the driver.
-Make sure the iPhone or iPad* is contacting something solid (no seat cushions or padded interior panels).
+- If no vibrations were detected, repeat the Road Test with the Phone or Tablet in a location closer to the driver.
+Ensure the Phone or Tablet is contacting something solid (no seat cushions or padded interior panels).